Help improve your council website!

 The armed forces covenant sets out the moral obligations between the nation’s people, the government and those who serve or have served in the armed forces.
 It exists to address the disadvantages that the armed forces community may face in comparison to other citizens, and to recognise sacrifices made.

-In 2019, we updated and resigned an armed forces community covenant with representatives of local armed forces and local partners, including:
+In 2024, we reviewed our armed forces community covenant, which is supported by representatives of local armed forces and local partners, including:

 LBBD armed forces community covenant (PDF, 189 KB)